schalkje/ExcelPlannerGenerator/README.md

 ## Absence
 code|meaning
 ---|---
-S|Sickness
+s|Sickness
-V|Vacation
+v|Vacation
-X|Working but not contributing to the team effort 0|Not working
+x|Working but not contributing to the team effort o|Not working

 ## parameters
 ### Team